rccarlin/squealer_project/README.md

 ### What's Inside?
 This code uses ReactPy to make the user interface (UI) and Plotly (and json) to make the graphs; the starting/ best models are found with NumPy's polyfit function or sklearn's linear Logistic Regression package (depending on if you are performing linear or logistic regression, respectively).
-The data is generated using Numpy random functionss, but I hope, in the future, the program can be modified to accept user-inputted data.
+The data is generated using Numpy random functions, but I hope, in the future, the program can be modified to accept user-inputted data.

 ### Next Steps